gogo40/GoGo-resume/resume-en.rst

 Clever Language - Implementation of multi-thread support and others features (FFI, ncurses, etc.)
 _________________________________________________________________________________________________
   I designed and developed the Clever parallellism model.
-Furthermore, I work in improvement of  many features in the languages.
+Furthermore, I work in improvement of  many features in the language.

   The Clever is developed by a member of PHP "core" team, Felipe Pena.